 I usually wear one around my neck just in case a dust/sand storm picks up (to protect my nose and mouth).
 I like this piece to stand out from the rest of my outfit.

 Again, I would keep it simple when it comes to add-ons.
 Given that you will likely be taking off your shirt during the day, a nice necklace that hangs down about sternum-length is a cute addition.
 Since you will likely be checking the time often while navigating between stages, I would also advise wearing a watch of some sort.

 You can pretty much plan on ruining whatever shoes you wear to Coachella, however that is no excuse to wear tennis shoes.
 Wingtip or Trench-style boots are often popular choices, while you can never really go wrong with a solid pair of high-tops.
 Most importantly – they have to be comfortable and be able to provide support to your arches.
 For best value, try the Adidas Tubular X line.

 Now onto the fun stuff!
 Everyone is freaking out over this year’s lineup, and there is plenty of reason to.
 It is, quite literally, bonkers.
-Here are a few names that will likely attract large gay crowds, and some artists that you simply shouldn’t miss.
+Here are a few names sw radio shared with us that will likely attract large gay crowds, and some artists that you simply shouldn’t miss.